You are currently viewing The Best Food in Ireland: Discover What’s Available in Donegal, Sligo and Leitrim

 A sampling of the kind of fare you can expect during your food tour of Sligo.
 Photo: Sligo Tourism.

-Learn about the multicultural flavors that are defining Sligo’s position as a culinary destination by following Gray on this tour of between 5 and 7 local restaurants that include everything from fine dining to craft beer and local whiskey, and more.
+Learn about the multicultural flavors that are defining Sligo’s position as a culinary destination by following Gray to several local restaurants in town.

 Booking.com